Beveridgean Unemployment Gap

-Measuring the distance between the actual and the efficient unemployment rate, we obtain the unemployment gap (figure~\ref{f:gap}, panel~C).
-Between 1951 and 2019, the unemployment rate averages 5.8\% and the efficient unemployment rate average 4.2\%, so the unemployment gap averages 1.6 percentage points.
-The unemployment gap is sharply countercyclical.
-It is close to zero at business-cycle peaks: sometimes negative ($-0.4$ percentage points in 1953 and $-0.7$ points in 1969); sometimes zero (in 1973, 1979, and 2019); and sometimes positive (for instance 0.4 points in 2000 and 0.9 points in 2007).
-The effect of wartime mobilization on the labor market is visible: the unemployment gap was only negative in 1951--1953, during the Korea war, and in 1965--1970, at the peak of the Vietnam war.
-And the unemployment gap is highly positive at business-cycle troughs: for instance, 5.0 points in 1982, 3.8 points in 1992, and 6.5 points in 2009.
-Unsurprisingly, the largest unemployment gap occurred in the wake of the Great Recession.
+\paragraph{Unemployment gap} We finally compute the unemployment gap by subtracting the efficient unemployment rate from the actual unemployment rate (figure~\ref{f:uGap}).
+First, the unemployment gap is almost never zero, so the US labor market is almost never efficient.
+Second, the unemployment gap is almost always positive, so the US labor market is almost always inefficiently slack.
+The unemployment gap averages $1.4$ percentage points over 1951--2019.
+And it was only negative during four episodes: 1951--1953, during the Korean war; 1965--1970, at the peak of the Vietnam war; 1999--2000, during the dot-com bubble; and 2018--2019.
+Third, the unemployment gap is sharply countercyclical, so inefficiencies are exacerbated in slumps.
+The unemployment gap is close to zero at business-cycle peaks: $0.4$ percentage point in 1979, $-0.3$ percentage point in 2000, or $0.3$ percentage point in 2007.
+But it is highly positive at business-cycle troughs: $6.1$ percentage points in 1982, $3.2$ percentage points in 1992, or $6.2$ percentage points in 2009.
+Unsurprisingly, the largest unemployment gaps occurred after the Volcker Recession and after the Great Recession.